m-sabonkudi/Multi-Vendor-Ethereum-Marketplace/README.md

 ---
 ### Set up the Solidity contract
-If you would like to deploy your own contract, we will soon release a video on how to do that on the YouTube channel: https://www.youtube.com/@pyman_dev
+If you would like to deploy your own contract, I will soon release a video on how to do that on the YouTube channel: https://www.youtube.com/@pyman_dev

 ---